Doubly Robust Alignment for Large Language Models: Discussion

 \section{Discussion}

 This work introduces a novel doubly robust preference optimization (DRPO) for LLM fine-tuning.
 Our approach enables accurate preference evaluation and policy optimization, providing robustness against misspecifications in both the reference policy and the preference model.
-We formally establish that our preference evaluation estimator is both doubly robust (Corollary \ref{thm:doubly-robust property}) and semiparametrically efficient (Corollary \ref{thm:semi-parametric efficiency}) and demonstrate that our optimization procedure yields policies with a small regret (Theorem \ref{thm:totalpreference}), and a lower suboptimality bound than DPO and PPO (Theorem \ref{thm:suboptimal}).
-Our empirical results verify and reinforce the theoretical advantages, showing that DRPO achieves more robust and often superior performance to the baselines in preference optimization (Section \ref{sec:preopt}). effectively address the high variance potentially arising from importance sampling ratios.} An interesting direction for future work is to explore extensions of DRPO within the NLHF framework, by generalizing the estimator to handle arbitrary pairwise comparisons beyond the reference policy.
+We formally establish that our preference evaluation estimator is both doubly robust (Corollary \ref{thm:doubly-robust property}) and semiparametrically efficient (Corollary \ref{thm:semi-parametric efficiency}) and demonstrate that our optimization procedure yields policies with a small performance gap (Theorem \ref{thm:totalpreference}), and a lower suboptimality bound than DPO and PPO (Theorem \ref{thm:suboptimal}).
+Our empirical results reinforce the theoretical advantages, demonstrating DRPO’s robustness to reference-policy misspecification (Table~\ref{tab:drpo-baselines-tldr}; Figure~\ref{fig:horizontal-two}, left) and preference-model misspecification (Table~\ref{tab:drpo-lc-hh}; Figure~\ref{fig:horizontal-two}, right).

-A potential limitation of our methodology is its reliance on IS ratios for preference evaluation, which can result in high variance when the target and behavior policies differ substantially.
-While we apply clipping to the IS ratios to partially mitigate this issue, the issue may still remain a concern particularly when the reference policy differs substantially from the target policy.
-Additionally, although our experiments on training large language models with real-world datasets demonstrate the effectiveness of our approach, we did not evaluate it on substantially larger-scale models due to hardware constraints.
-This is a potential limitation of our experimental validation.

-Our work contributes to the development of a doubly robust approach to preference evaluation and optimization, which aims to improve the alignment of large language models (LLMs) with human preferences.
-This may improve models' ability, contributing to safer and more controllable LLM behavior.
-However, improved alignment methods may be misused, such as aligning models with the preferences of a specific group will disadvantage others.
-Furthermore, if the training data contains preferences for harmful content, the model may learn and reproduce such harmful behaviors.
-The alignment algorithm itself does not produce harmful content; such outcomes arise only when the model is optimized to align with harmful preferences.
-Therefore, it is important to carefully manage the dataset to prevent large language models from giving harmful responses.

 {\Alph{section}} { \textbf{Appendix}}